reonZ/mini-tracker/README.md

 If set with an actor system path, will display the current hp of combatants in the tracker.
 This option is only for the GM.

+## Dim Anonymous

+When enabled, names will be dimmed out to put an accent on the fact that it is hidden from players.

 ## Hide Defeated?

 Should non player-owned defeated combatants be hidden from the tracker?